 TGbe editor: Please update the tenth paragraph as shown below:

-For the EHT STA, the Bandwidth Indication subelement is included to indicate the EHT BSS operating channel width wider than 160 MHz or an EHT BSS operating channel width including at least one punctured 20 MHz subchannel for which the measurement request applies.
+For [17530]an EHT STA, the Bandwidth Indication subelement is included to indicate [17530]an EHT BSS operating channel width wider than 160 MHz or an EHT BSS operating channel width [17531] that includes at least one punctured 20 MHz subchannel for which the measurement request applies.
 The Bandwidth Indication subelement has the same format as the Bandwidth Indication element (see 9.4.2.319 (Bandwidth Indication element)).
-When the Bandwidth Indication subelement is present, an EHT STA for determining the EHT BSS operating channel bandwidth for which the measurement request applies shall use Bandwidth Indication subelement indication and shall ignore the Wide Bandwidth Channel Switch subelement indication.
+[17532]If a Bandwidth Indication subelement is received by an EHT STA, the EHT STA [15456] uses the Bandwidth Indication subelement for determining the EHT BSS operating channel bandwidth for which the measurement request applies and ignores[17534] the Wide Bandwidth Channel Switch subelement indication.

-When the Bandwidth Indication subelement is present along with the Wide Bandwidth Channel Switch subelement,
+When the Bandwidth Indication subelement is present along with [17756]a Wide Bandwidth Channel Switch subelement,

-—the announced BSS bandwidth in the Wide Bandwidth Channel Switch subelement is the maximum bandwidth including the primary channel without covering any punctured 20 MHz subchannel indicated in the Disabled Subchannel Bitmap subfield in the Bandwidth Indication subelement as defined in 35.15.2 (Preamble puncturing operation), and
+—the [17533]BSS bandwidth in the Wide Bandwidth Channel Switch subelement is set to the maximum bandwidth that includes the primary channel and does not cover any punctured 20 MHz subchannel indicated in the Disabled Subchannel Bitmap subfield in the Bandwidth Indication subelement as defined in 35.15.2 (Preamble puncturing operation), and

-—the announced BSS bandwidth in the Wide Bandwidth Channel Switch subelement is less than the bandwidth in the Bandwidth Indication subelement and the corresponding BSS bandwidth shall not be an 80+80 MHz channel.
+—the BSS bandwidth in the Wide Bandwidth Channel Switch subelement is set to less than the bandwidth in the Bandwidth Indication subelement and [17534] is not set to 3 (non-contiguous 80+80 MHz channel).

 9.4.2.20.6 Noise Histogram request